Exclusive: Biden officials confront limits of federal response in exercise preparing for 2024 election threats | KRDO

 During the White House drill, the senior federal officials were testing out a policy that was established after 2016 for notifying the public and Congress about foreign election interference.
 The policy stipulates that “partisan politics shall not play” a role in the decision to tell the public about foreign interference activities.
 It also asks officials to consider whether going public will render the foreign meddling less effective rather than inadvertently amplifying it.

-CNN has requested comment on the election security drill from the White House National Security Council and the FBI.
+The Justice Department, FBI and CIA declined to comment on the election security drill.
 The Department of Homeland Security referred questions to the National Security Council.
-The CIA and Justice Department declined to comment.

 Cait Conley, a US Army combat veteran who joined DHS’s Cybersecurity and Infrastructure Security Agency last year to bolster its election security work, declined to discuss the White House meeting but said her agency did over two-dozen security drills with state and local officials last year.